PabloEscales/pabloescales/README.md

 # Welcome 👋

-# I'm Pablo, a Full Stack Developer.
+# I'm Pablo,

-### 📚  I'm a Ruby on Rails Developer, and enjoy to learn new skills and technologies on every project.</p>
+### 📚  a Frontend Developer and enjoy learning new technologies in every challenge..</p>

 ## Languages and Tools: